 - The file has to be a CSV (comma-separated values) file.
 Only this file type is accepted.

-- If your product data is written in an Excel sheet (.xls or .xlsx) or in an OpenDocument format (.ods) which are used by LibreOffice or OpenOffice, the file has to be exported to a CSV file (see Export the Product Data File into CSV).
+- If your product data is written in an Excel sheet (.xls or .xlsx) or in an OpenDocument format (.ods) which are used by LibreOffice, the file has to be exported to a CSV file (see Export the Product Data File into CSV).